• What’s Best Travel Medical Evacuation Insurance For Emergency?

 Member

-I watched a webinar (sponsored by Wendy Perrin of Travel & Leisure) on Medjet, which she swears by.
+I watched a webinar (sponsored by Wendy Perrin of Travel & Leisure) on Medjet Assist, which she swears by.

 The most important thing that I learned is that most insurance companies, even the “better ones”, will take the injured to the nearest hospital for treatment.